 Sol de Janeiro Bum Bum Sol Oil SPF 30

-For those already fans of the brands cult body moisturiser- the Bum Bum Cream– this glittery sunscreen oil will provide a familiar experience, since this SPF shares the brand’s signature Cheirose ‘62 scent.
+For those already fans of the brand’s cult body moisturiser- the Bum Bum Cream- this glittery sunscreen oil provided a familiar experience, since this SPF shared the brand’s signature Cheirose ‘62 scent.

 And for those who’ve never so much as tried the original Bum Bum Cream, just know that its scent is all warm salted caramel- and will remind you of pretty much every sun holiday you’ve ever had.